kalpanabaheti/A-Little-About-My-Day-To-Day/Code Intelligence/README.md

 All my research work in code intelligence can be divided into two categories -

-1. Syntax associated
+1. Syntax study
-2. Generated data associated
+2. Intermediately generated data points study

 In this repository, only the latter is present (former belongs to company product).
 The Navigation.py file acts as a control board for -